hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 flexible than what other object-oriented languages provide.
-In particular they wanted composition over inheritance, and an ability to implement interfaces after-the-fact (so that new interfaces can be applied to pre-existing types).
+In particular they wanted composition over inheritance, and an ability to implement interfaces after-the-fact so that new interfaces can be applied to pre-existing types.
 This is *exactly* what traits and type classes do.
 The solution that Go introduced feels to me like a less-capable reinvented wheel.